jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ShowToc: true
 ---

 In this post, we're going to implement the first few stages of a digital **Quadrature Phase Shift Keying** (QPSK) modulator.
-A modulator is a critical piece of any communication system.
+A modulator is a critical component of any communication system.
 It's the device that converts information into a physical effect that can travel through space.
 Usually this means carefully tuning the characteristics of a high frequency carrier signal.
 The carrier signal "carries" the modulated signal through the air to a receiver, where the physical property is detected and converted back to data.
 Without modulators, reliable, long distance communication would be impossible.

 We'll start with a little history, and a little math.
 After that, we'll get into the nuts-and-bolts of how it all works.

 ## Background and Motivation

-Before transistors, communications was depended on analog technology.
-Modems were built by slide-rule wielding engineers with a magical ability to control voltages and currents on complicated circuit boards.
+Before transistors, communications was built on analog technology.
+Modems were designed by slide-rule wielding engineers with a magical ability to control voltages and currents on complicated circuit boards.

 The proliferation of integrated circuits in the 1960's shook up the electronics industry.
 Engineers started thinking about how they could take advantage of this new digital paradigm to improve existing product , or maybe invent something completely new.

-**Phase Shift Keying** (PSK) is a great example of this change in mindset.
-PSK is very popular digital modulation technique based on "digitizing" analog phase modulation.
+**Phase Shift Keying** (PSK) is a great example of this evolving mindset.
+PSK is a very popular digital modulation technique based on "digitizing" analog phase modulation.
 Good phase modulation systems are difficult to design and are not common.
 This is probably why you've heard of AM radio (amplitude modulation), FM radio (frequency modulation), but not PM radio.

 In classical analog phase modulation, information is encoded in the phase of a high frequency, radio frequency (RF) carrier signal using special circuitry.
 The encoding process is designed into the circuit, and it happens in continuous time.

-In modern PSK, the information used to modulate the carrier is synthesized in programs that run on microprocessors.
-The programs produce sequences of precisely timed voltage pulses that are converted to an analog signals using widely available, inexpensive, and easy to use hardware components.
+In modern PSK, the information that modulates the carrier is synthesized in programs running on microprocessors.
+The programs produce sequences of precisely timed voltage pulses that are converted to analog signals using widely available, inexpensive, and easy to use hardware components.
 Analog circuitry is still crucial, it just isn't where most of the secret sauce is.

 Even though PSK and phase modulation are engineered in different ways, the underlying mathematical principles are the same.
 We'll see this in the next few sections.